Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 What's Covered in a SNF

-- Semi-private room and meals
+- A semi-private room and meals

 - Skilled nursing care